luxonis/depthai-docs-website/source/index.rst

   python3 install_requirements.py
   python3 gen2_demo.py

-And then following up with the `README.md <https://github.com/luxonis/depthai/blob/gen2/README.md>`__ for more usage examples
+And then following up with the `README.md <https://github.com/luxonis/depthai/blob/gen2/README.md>`__ for more usage examples.
+If you have issues during the installation, see our `Installation page <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for detailed instructions

 Example Use Cases
 #################